stfc/PSyclone/doc/developer_guide/developers.rst

 the other nodes in the list.
 This allows the ``structure`` method to return a single value that represents all nodes in the list.

-The structure of the PSyIR hierarchy is used determine whether the code in a CodeBlock contains expressions or statements.
+The structure of the PSyIR hierarchy is used to determine whether the code in a CodeBlock contains expressions or statements.
 This is achieved by looking at the parent PSyIR Node.
 If the parent Node is a Schedule then the CodeBlock contains one or more statements, otherwise